eacle00/data_science_practice/README.md

 # These are just datasets for personal practice of data science from Kaggle.
-# Note that stroke prediction model is not having a great performance metrics because I
-# haven't handled an imbalanced dataset yet.
-Now I know how to, but I have not updated it yet.
+The Stroke Prediction Model is somehow corrected through handling imbalance dataset.
+Comparing the  performance metrics of different classifiers through classification report, Random Forest Classifier model gavethe best performance.
+Though I have'nt done any hyperparameter tuning, it gave an average recall of 0.77.